shreyak-zeuslearning/TaskManager/readme.md

 2. Progress tracking
 3. Would use frameworks like react or next js to improve the frontend
 4. Use database like mongo db

+## Additional feature

+### Drag and Drop Reordering
+The application now supports drag-and-drop functionality for reordering tasks.

+Changes made
+* Added drag and drop support for task items
+* Updated task order immediately in real time after dropping a task.
+* Saved the reordered task list to Local Storage.
+* Restored the saved task order automatically after refreshing the page.